Stasi Records Agency

-The Stasi Records Agency (Stasi-Unterlagen-Behörde) was the organisation that administered the archives of Ministry of State Security (Stasi) of the former German Democratic Republic (East Germany).
+The Stasi Records Agency (Stasi-Unterlagen-Behörde) was the organisation that administered the archives of the Ministry for State Security (Stasi) of the former German Democratic Republic (East Germany).
 It was a government agency of the Federal Republic of Germany.
 It was established when the Stasi Records Act came into force on 29 December 1991.
 Formally it was called the Federal Commissioner for the Records of the State Security Service of the former German Democratic Republic (Bundesbeauftragter für die Unterlagen des Staatssicherheitsdienstes der ehemaligen Deutschen Demokratischen Republik); the official German abbreviation was BStU.
-On June 17, 2021, the BStU was absorbed into the German Federal Archives (Bundesarchiv).
+On 17 June 2021, the BStU was absorbed into the German Federal Archives (Bundesarchiv).

 The Stasi was established on 8 February 1950.
-It functioned as the GDR's secret police, intelligence agency and crime investigation service.
+It functioned as the secret police, intelligence agency and crime investigation service of the German Democratic Republic (GDR).
 It grew to have around 270,000 people working for it, including about 180,000 informers, or "unofficial collaborators".
 It was renamed the "Office for National Security" (Amt für Nationale Sicherheit) on 17 November 1989.
 It was dissolved on 13 January 1990.

 The Stasi spied on almost every aspect of East Germans' daily lives, and it carried out international espionage.
 It kept files on about 5.6 million people and amassed an enormous archive.
 The archive holds 111 km of files in total.
 About half of the material is held in the Stasi Records Agency's headquarters in Berlin, and the rest is in its 12 regional offices.
 As well as written documentation, the archive has audio-visual material such as photos, slides, film, and sound recordings.
-The Stasi also had an archive of sweat and body odour samples which its officers collected during interrogations.
+The Stasi also had an archive of hair, saliva, blood, sweat, urine, stool and body odour samples which its officers collected during interrogations and incarcerations.
+In addition, Stasi agents broke into people’s homes and workplaces to steal dirty laundry, underwear, and socks.

 Name

 The agency was formally known by the title of its lead official, the "Federal Commissioner for the Records of the State Security Service of the former German Democratic Republic" (Der Bundesbeauftragte für die Unterlagen des Staatssicherheitsdienstes der ehemaligen Deutschen Demokratischen Republik).
-Due to the unwieldy name, the Commissioner was usually referred to as the "Federal Commissioner for Stasi Records" (German: Der Bundesbeauftragte für die Stasi-Unterlagen), abbreviated as "BStU".
+Due to the unwieldy name, the Commissioner was usually referred to as the "Federal Commissioner for the Stasi Records" (German: Der Bundesbeauftragte für die Stasi-Unterlagen), abbreviated as "BStU".
 The agency itself was commonly referred to using the last name of the sitting federal commissioner, i.e. "Gauck-", "Birthler-", and "Jahn Agency" (Gauck-, Birthler-, & Jahn-Behörde).